rustadadam/PF-GAP/notes.md

 # Week of April 29th

 ## Tasks
-3. Look at the differing distance measures (DTW - Parralell, Euclidean, return correlation ,etc) instead of the proximities
 4. Look at weighting the static variables
 5. Do some feature importance tests